Code-Institute-Submissions/biareiam-blackjack_AprResub/README.md

 # BlackJack/Easy 21 command-line application game

-Welcome to my 3rd project.The aim of this project was to build a command-line game of Easy 21, also know as BlackJack, using Python.The goal of this game is to amount card values as near to 21 as possible without exceeding or 'busting' it.
+Welcome to my 3rd project.The aim of this project was to build a command-line game of Easy 21, also known as BlackJack, using Python.The goal of this game is to amount card values as near to 21 as possible without exceeding or 'busting' it.
 It is simple If the dealer gets closer to 21 points or 21 exactly, it wins the game.
 If the player is the one who gets closer to 21 or 21 exactly, they are the winner.
 This game will not be dealing with bets.
 Once the game is over, users can choose to leave it or keep playing.

 Here is the live version of my project.